dechavezv/Hoffman2_Notes/README.md

 **`-pe shared` if your program is multi-threaded**, which means that uses shared-memory.
 You should use **`-pe dc*` if your program uses a MPI-style** that handles multi-node jobs.

 For more information go [here](https://github.com/schuang/hoffman2-job-scheduling-tutorial/tree/master/pdf).

+# Some basics in Hoffman2

+`qsub`	#Submit a Job
+`qstat`	#Determine the Status of a Job
+`qhost -j` <node.name>	#Display Node Information
+`qdel`	#Cancel a Job
+`qhold`	#Place a hold on a queued job to prevent it from running
+`qrls`	#Release a job held with qhold

+`qhost -j | grep 'HOS\|n6005'` # this will give you resources being used
+The most important thing to look for is **MEMUSE** which is memory being used

+If you job is pending and notice that you have to modify either the memory or time requested .
+Remember you can do this with `qalter` with the following steps:

+1. Find all the -l arguments that your job uses.
+At the shell prompt, enter:
+     `qstat -j jobnumber | grep 'hard resource_list'` where jobnumber is your job number.
+Note: your job must in the queu to have a jobnumber; find it by typing 'myjob'.
+Also you can only modify things if your job is pending at the queu `qw` if is laredy running `r` there is nothign you can do about it.
+The previous command returns something like:
+`hard resource_list: h_data=4000M,h_rt=1209600,highp=true`
+Use the qalter command to fix the job.
+At the shell prompt, enter:
+`qalter -l h_data=4000M,highp=true,h_rt=288:00:00 jobnumber`
+where 288:00:00 is no larger than the maximum highp h_rt value.
+In our case no more than 336:00:00

+**What queues can I run my jobs in?**
+`qquota`  #If no resources are in use at the moment, qquota will not return any information.

+After you have start runing a job use the folowing to now **how much memory you should request**
+`qacct -j job_ID`

+You can find the maximum allowed time with:
+`qconf -sq rwayne_pod.q | grep h_rt`

+`highp-queue-name` is one of the highp queues from
+`qconf -sql`

+get an especific login.node.
+For instance this is how you get node login1.
+Important if you were running things as screen and sudenly you lost connection.
+`ssh login1.hoffman2.idre.ucla.edu -l yourUsername`

+Also this is usefule to get node for `lftp` trasfer.
+You have to get either 'dtn1 or dtn1' to use `lftp` and donwload sequences from UC Berkeley
+`ssh dtn1.hoffman2.idre.ucla.edu -l yourUsername`
+**Note**: you can also use the above to ftp into NCBI